realmm13/marathonminimalist/src/components/design-system/testing.md

 screen.getByClassName('button-primary');
 ```

-This testing guide ensures that the Marathon Minimalist design system components are reliable, accessible, and performant across all use cases.
+This testing guide ensures that the Prep My Run design system components are reliable, accessible, and performant across all use cases.